InternetUrok: Geography of users

-InternetUrok Home School is popular in Kazakhstan where it is legally impossible to switch to homeschooling but Russian school certificates are equally acknoweledged as well as Kazakh ones.
+InternetUrok Home School is popular in Kazakhstan where it is legally impossible to switch to homeschooling but Russian school certificates are equally acknowledged as well as Kazakh ones.

 Founder of the InternetUrok

 Mihail Lazarev (1946—2021) is entrepreneur, inventor, investor, founder of the educational project InternetUrok and the brand of vitamins «Alphabet».

 Studied at the Moscow Institute of Physics and Technology at the Faculty of Aerophysics and Space Research (1964—1970).
 Candidate of Physical and Mathematical Sciences.
 Author of scientific papers and patented inventions.
 Engaged in entrepreneurship in the field of high technologies (since 1989).
 In 2002 he founded the pharmaceutical company «Aquion».
 Co-author of patents, on the basis of which the preparations «Alphabet» and «Kudesan» were created.